cuzelac/Fusion360-Thread-Profiles/README.md

 ## Figuring out parameters

 * Thread angle applies to a whole .xml file
-* Convert TPI to pitch in mm
+* If you have TPI, convert it to pitch in mm
     * `25.4 * 1/TPI = pitch in mm`
     * You can find a table of common values here: https://www.newmantools.com/tech/pitchconversions.htm
 * What's the gender of the thread?